cnnzp/left-or-right/README.md

 ------------
 Click [here](http://cnnzp.github.com/left-or-right) to play.
 Or clone https://github.com/cnnzp/game-off-2012.git and open index.html to play.

 Make sure your browser support html5 canvas.

-We recommend high version chrome and safari.
+We recommend high version chrome, safari and opera.
+Firefox 16.0 is ok, but version 17.0 has some font problems.
 IE is not supported.

 Screenshot
 ------------